-Georgia has, for the most part, enjoyed positive social, economic, and political changes continue since 1991.
-Less corruption and more democratic reform point towards a more peaceful future.
-Openness to spirituality and Christianity in particular increased greatly!
-But inter-ethnic conflicts of the past generation displaced nearly 250,000 people.
-The August War of 2008, when Russian troops briefly occupied much of the country, reversed some of the good economic progress.
+Georgia has, for the most part, enjoyed positive social, economic, and political changes since the end of the USSR.
+Less corruption and more democratic reform point towards a more stable future.
+Openness to spirituality and Christianity in particular increased greatly in the early days of independence.
+The August War of 2008, when Russian troops briefly occupied much of the country, reversed much of the good economic progress.
 As a result, the Abkhazia and South Ossetia regions now function as de facto independent republics (supported by Russia), but these are unrecognized as countries by most of the world.
 Being Russia's neighbour is not easy.
 Pray that Georgia's development and progress might include not just economic and human development, but spiritual development also.

 The Georgian Orthodox Church's history stretches back to AD 150; it can be regarded as the world's second-oldest Christian nation.
 Communist repression, infiltration and subversion brought both martyrdom and compromise.
 Since Communism's collapse and Georgian independence, many have returned to the Church of their ancestors.
 Some minority groups converted as well.
 For most Georgians, this is mostly an expression of nationalism and cultural identity, not a living spiritual faith.
 Pray for access to the Word of God, and that through it many may find the Truth of the gospel.
 Pray also for renewal among Orthodox clergy; some small beginnings of this are occurring.